Audrey Demoustier

 Audrey Demoustier (born 17 March 1985) is a Belgian football midfielder, currently playing for White Star Woluwe of the First Division.

-She is a member of the Belgian national team.
+She is a former member of the Belgian national team.

 Biography

 Demoustier started here senior career at FCF Braine where she played for 5 seasons.
 She left Braine for White Star Woluwe where she only stayed for 2 seasons.
 She left Woluwe for Standard Liège where she played until 2016.
 With standard she played Champions league, promoted to the BeNe League and, when the BeNe League was disbanded, the Super League.
 In 2016 she left Standard for again Woluwe that now plays in the First Division.

 Champions League

 Demoustier played with Standard Liège for 13 Champions League games.
 In the six times she competed, only one time was the team unable to participate in the main tournament.
 They did not get past the qualification round as they lost the first game, 1–3, against Minsk.
 They did better in the second game and won, 11–0, against ŽFK Dragon 2014.
 But in the last game they couldn't get any further than a 1–1 draw against ŽNK Osijek.